eliasnema/eliasnema.github.io/_posts/2020-09-05-newsletter-reco.md

 **🔁Validation:** Using AUC for offline validation as well as click/apply rates for the online experiments.

-**🎬Production:** offline two-stage ranking strategy:
+**🎬Production:** offline two-stage ranking strategy.

-* searching in Lucene using user and item features to generate 1000 candidates
+1. storing courses features in Lucene, using user features to generate 1000 candidates
-* ranking candidates using full GLMix model
+2. ranking candidates using full GLMix model

 ### LinkedIn Jobs